-Launching a product is often a make-or-break moment for a small company.
+Launching a product is often a make-or-break moment for a company.
 Effective timing is critical to attracting customers.
 It optimizes revenue and profit on a new product.
 In Neil Kokemuller's article at Chron, he cited the following importance of timing for a new product launch:

 - Customer Preferences: You want to launch your product at the perfect point.
 When the market is most anxious for the features and benefits offered by your product or service based on customer preferences.
 It will attract the most sales and generate the most revenue.

 - Competitor Launches: Your competitor's launch also affects the timing of your launch.
-First-movers try to beat the market to attract eager buyers.
+First-movers try to beat the market and attract eager buyers.
 Other companies prefer being a second-mover.
 They wait until the market becomes familiar with a product's features.
 Then, they launch when demand begins to grow.

 - Quality: The timing of your launch may also affect the quality of the product at offering.
 The life cycle is often short for companies who rushed production and quality suffered.
 A pilot rollout is often a good first step.
-It’s a way to get real customer feedback on the first batch of product and adjust the next wave before it hits retailers.
+It's a way to get real customer feedback on the first batch of product and adjust the next wave before it hits customers or retailers.

-The product’s launch needs to be in sync with marketing activities.
+- The Marketing Process: The product's launch needs to be in sync with marketing activities.
 Use advertising and other promotional techniques to introduce the product's benefits to targeted customers.
 Establishing a product launch date and building toward that, and then launching on-time is important.
-Missing a marketed product launch date can alienate customers.
+Missing a marketed product launch date can alienate potential customers.

 How to Determine the Right Timing

 When is the right time to launch a new product or service?
 There’s no scientific process for determining the best time.
 Omar Zenhom, in his article at The $100 MBA, suggested these five factors to determine the right timing for a product launch: